nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/meta.md

 ### Legendary

 Legendary Scope Meta Endeavours can take anywhere from one to two years and could require the Explorers to cross and re\-cross Imperial Space to achieve their goals\.
-For example, the Rogue Trader and his crew have been tasked with scouring the entirety of the Koronus Expanse in search of ancient technology at the behest of the Adeptus Mechanicus\.
+For example, the Rogue Trader and her crew have been tasked with scouring the entirety of the Koronus Expanse in search of ancient technology at the behest of the Adeptus Mechanicus\.
 Legendary Meta Endeavours will have eight to twelve Lesser and Greater Endeavours \(and possibly one or two Grand Endeavours\) as their primary requirement, as well as numerous random encounters\.
 Legendary Meta Endeavours, like their smaller Monumental Scale cousins, can be combined as the GM sees fit to make their campaign\.

 ### Epic